 After numerous moves, including eight states – Hawaii being her favorite, Jane and Maurice culminated their Army adventure in Indianapolis, where they built many deep and lasting friendships - from their Ft Harrison community, to their Indianapolis Power and Light Co family.

 Jane – always a leader – became a strong advocate for Army wives and families – being part of the initial group of senior Army wives that formed the Family Support Group structure that now function in every Army unit worldwide.
 At every military assignment, she counseled younger wives facing the challenges of military life, especially during the Vietnam War – during which she spent two years as both mother and father to her sons while Maurice was deployed.

 Jane’s life of continued service to her family, students, communities, colleges, and country, was honored when she was named to UF’s College of Health and Human Performance Hall of Fame.

 Educator of great merit, mother of great fortitude, Army wife of great courage, sage counselor to many; Jane is survived by her husband Maurice, her sons Neal (Lisa) and Mark (Dawne), and her seven grandchildren – Jake, Hunter, Leslie, Jamieson, Gavin, Dusti, and Kylie.
 Her parents preceded Jane in death.

-A long-time member of Christ Episcopal Church in Ponte Vedra, Jane’s service arrangements will be announced later.
+A long-time member of Christ Episcopal Church in Ponte Vedra, Jane’s service will be held at the church on Saturday, February 19, 2022, 11:00 am.
 In lieu of flowers, please donate to St. Jude Children’s Research Hospital, or Wounded Warrior Project.